45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 8

-Narrowleaf evening primrose is a perennial wildflower native to eastern North America.
-Although it may be associated with wetter and more humid climates, it is tolerant of dry soils and occasional drought.
+Narrowleaf evening-primrose is a perennial wildflower native to eastern North America.
+Although you might associate it with wetter and more humid climates, it tolerates dry soils and occasional drought.

 This low-maintenance plant does best in full sun and well-drained soil.
 If the leaves die back after flowering, simply prune them back to the basal rosette, and they should regrow the following spring.

 Despite its name, the narrowleaf evening-primrose blooms during the daytime.
 Plants spread over time by self-seeding and by vegetative growth.
-Overgrown clumps can be easily divided as needed.
+You can easily divide overgrown clumps as needed.

 Pink Muhlygrass